rgambee/rgambee.github.io/index.md

 interdisciplinary projects and am always eager to tackle a fresh challenge, while learning something new in the process.

-Since 2015, I've been working as an engineer at Formlabs, a 3D printing company located in Somerville, MA.
-Before that, I attended Harvey Mudd College in Claremont, CA, where I earned a B.S. in Engineering.
+Since 2025, I've been working as an engineer at FutureSearch, an AI startup.
+Before that I worked at Formlabs, a 3D printing company located in Somerville, MA.
+I went to school at Harvey Mudd College in Claremont, CA, where I earned a B.S. in Engineering.

 Want to learn more about me?
 Check out my personal and academic [projects](/projects), undergraduate and continuing [education](/education/),